 Tati is a cozy and colorful plant based coffee, lunch and dinner spot.
 It is the perfect place to enjoy vegan sandwiches, burgers, salads, cakes and pies.
 Their lattes, cappuccinos and flat whites are made with oat milk as standard, and soy milk is on request.
 Gluten-free and nut-free options are available.

-Where to eat vegetarian food in Nijmegen
+Where to enjoy plant-based food in Nijmegen

 The go to stop in the city centre for all day vegan breakfast, lunch and dinner is restaurant (and yoga studio) Bhalu.
 On the menu is plant based sandwiches, Asian inspired bowls, burgers, salads and soups.
 Only fancy a drink?
 No problem, here you can also enjoy homemade kombucha and kefir, juices, non-alcoholic cocktails and beers, coffee and (herbal) teas.
 And if you have some extra time during your city trip, you can even consider taking 1 yoga class.
 Before you go > reserve your yoga mat via their agenda.